ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

   F(x) = \sum_{i=1}^n w_i F_i(x)\quad \text{for } x\in \mathbb{R}.

-That is, the CDF of the mixture is just a weighted average of the CDFs of the components, with the weight of :math:`F_i` being :math:`w_i`.
+That is, the CDF of the mixture is a weighted average of the CDFs of the components, with the weight of :math:`F_i` being :math:`w_i`.
 If the :math:`F_i`'s all correspond to `continuous probability distributions`_ on :math:`\mathbb{R}`, then differentiating the above equation shows that the